ryverine/bamazon/README.md

 You may clone my repo, but you can also select the "download zip" option and unzip the downloaded file in any directory you please.

-Make sure you have the following files:
-* `keys.js`
-* `package.JSON`

 ### Create the Bamazon Database

 For this application you will need to have MySQL and you will need to build the Bamazon database.

-To create the database you can execute the code in the 'schema.sql' file.
+To create the database you can execute the code in the `schema.sql` file.

 I have ordered the steps you need to take, so just follow a long to the commented directions.